 Jason met with a group of people supported by AHRC NYC in the Styler Supplemental Day Habilitation program once a week on Tuesdays from 3:30 to 4:30 p.m., sometimes rehearsing at the facility and other times rehearsing in the theatre space at BAAD! where the culminating performance took place.
 Ash Straw, a Big Apple Playback Theatre company member, came to several rehearsals to teach playback techniques and rehearse with the group.
 “It has been a source of joy for me to be here with everyone on Tuesdays,” Ash said.

 Fair Exchange Collaboration

 AHRC NYC and the Big Apple Playback Theatre company created a fair exchange collaborative opportunity where a Big Apple Playback Theatre company member would rehearse with the people supported by AHRC NYC, teaching the group members how to be Playback Theatre actors.
 The collaboration also included a performance where two professional Playback actors and a musician would perform with the AHRCNYC actors at BAAD!.
 In exchange, AHRCNYC provided Big Apple Playback theatre with 12 hours of rehearsal time on three Sundays at the Styler Prevocational Program at Ferris Place.

-This partnership was only possible due to efforts of many staff including Jason Conover; Darinka Vlahek, Director of Arts and Community Outreach; Ana Sostre, Bronx Program Director; Christine Powers, Big Apple Playback Theater Company Manager; Joseph Hall, Deputy Director at BAAD!; and AHRC NYC’s Quality Improvement Department.
+This partnership was possible due to the efforts of staff including Jason Conover; Darinka Vlahek, Director of Arts and Community Outreach; Ana Sostre, Bronx Program Director; Christine Powers, Big Apple Playback Theater Company Manager; Joseph Hall, Deputy Director at BAAD!; and AHRC NYC’s Quality Improvement Department.
 This will hopefully pave the way for many more positive and mutually beneficial collaborations to come for AHRC NYC!